electronicvisions/hbp-sp9-guidebook/getting_help.rst

 BrainScaleS-specific help
 -------------------------

-If you run into problems during the installation of the ESS or have any issues / questions that are not covered by the FAQ, please consider the `mailing list for BrainScaleS wafer-scale hardware and ESS users`_ or the `BrainScaleS chat`_.
+If you run into problems that are not covered by the FAQ, please use the `BrainScaleS chat`_ (to get an account on the chat system, please send an email to neuromorphic@humanbrainproject.eu)

 SpiNNaker-specific help
 -----------------------